 How much can you earn?

-The average journey-level wage for sheet metal workers working for program training agents is $35.11 per hour.
+The average journey-level wage for sheet metal workers employed by program training agents is $37.36 per hour.

-There is an opportunity for two pay raises per year during the program.
+Apprentices may receive two pay increases per year during the program.

-The wage scale is updated every year in February.
+The wage scale is updated annually each February.

 • Training & Degrees